 This 'SAM' term is widely used by industrial engineers and garment production people in the garment manufacturing industry.
-In this article, you will learn how to calculate the standard minute (SAM) of individual sewing operations.
+This article will show you the SAM calculation method for individual sewing operations.
+Keep reading.

 Both methods are explained in the following.